It was a day of panels, friends, and tow trucks.

 Q&A followed this, which was really fun because Eric, Joey, and David got to answer as their respective characters, and even though nothing ventured beyond a G-rating, they had fun going a bit beyond than the preschool norm.
 I’d never seen a Muppeteer in person before, and was absolutely fascinated by their tremendous skill.
 And I must confess, I might have to place puppeteering above voice acting in terms of difficulty, since they must not only know how to act and do voices, but also operate a puppet at the same time.
 These are truly gifted people, and are also among the nicest, least pretentious people in show business.
 I didn’t get to talk any of them in person, but their genuineness and humility was quite obvious.

 Due to so many people wanting to ask questions, the panel started to run a bit long, and Mark Evanier was waiting off to the side when a staff member came up to the stage to announce the end of the panel.
-Everyone was severely disappointed and even Chris tried to nicely argue with her, but she was firm, and to his credit, Chris acknowledged what a difficult job the staff have in keeping the whole Con running smoothly.
+Everyone was severely disappointed and even the moderator tried to nicely argue with her, but she was firm, and to his credit, he acknowledged what a difficult job the staff have in keeping the whole Con running smoothly.
 He was about to close out, when Mark stepped up and generously said they could answer the one last question.
 Much applause met this announcement and the panel continued to full completion.
 Everyone cheered as Eric, Joey, and David – or rather, Grover, Murray, and Cookie Monster – waved farewell and the stage cleared for the next panel.

 As the room rearranged itself for new people coming in and the upcoming panelists, Mark commented that he hates when the panels before his run over, and he usually gets very testy.
 But as he said, “You can’t ask Cookie Monster to leave the stage!”